atomatus/dot-net-boot-starter/README.md

 ### Small resume about DDD layers

 - Presentation:
   - Layer responsible for covering everything that concerns the UI (user interface).
     - Desktop UI (WinForms, WPF);
     - Web UI (Angular, React, Vue);
     - Mobile UI (Android, Xamarin).

 - Service:
   - All ways of remote communication must take place here.
     - Web API (REST);
     - SignalR;
     - WebSockets.

 - Application
   - Layer responsible for direct communication with the Domain layer.
 Implementing here:
     - Application services Classes;
     - Contracts (Interfaces);
     - Data Transfer Objects (DTO);
     - Auto Mapper.

-* Domain
+- Domain
-* a
+  - This layer contains the domain entities, stand-alone domain services, respositories contracts (interfaces), domain entity validation and bussines rules.
+So, DDD happens here.
+    - Entities;
+    - Service Contracts;
+    - Respository Contracts;
+    - Stand-Alone domain services;
+    - Validations;

-* Infrastructure
+- Infrastructure
-* a
+  - Layer that supports the other layers.
+Which is currently divided into two layers (Infra and CrossCutting) with their respective contents.
+    - Infra:
+      -  Sublayer of infrascture, responsible to persist data.
+        -  Respositories;
+        -  Data Model;
+        -  Data Persistence;
+    -  CrossCutting:
+      -  Sublayer of infrascture, responsible to cross all other layers applying Ioc (Inversion of control), dependency-injection.
+        -  Ioc;
+        -  Dependency Injection;
+        -  Register all Dependency reference and implementation, see more about it [here](https://docs.microsoft.com/en-us/windows/communitytoolkit/mvvm/ioc);

 ### Domain
 <p>